PiggyAwesome/useless/README.md

-Yo mamma so fat she died
+Yo mamma is so fat people called her a wild hog